Living on the Frontier

 ANNOUNCEMENT – 2017 FRONTIER SUPPORT CALL SERIES

-The WSI 12th Step Committee is excited to announce the fourth in our four-part series of 2017 Frontier Support Conference Calls!
+The WSI 12th Step Committee is excited to announce the continuation of our recent series of Frontier Resource Calls!

-If you live on the frontier, sponsor someone living on the frontier, or are interested in doing service to support members living on the frontier, please join us Sunday, July 30th, at 1:30 p.m., Eastern Standard Time.
+If you live on the frontier, sponsor someone living on the frontier, or are interested in doing service to support members living on the frontier, please join us.

 -------------------- INSTRUCTIONS FOR JOINING THE MEETING -------------------------